FernandoCarazoMelo/drughelper/README.md

       formula: molecular formula for each drug
       maxphase: Clinical phase each drug is in
       synonyms: All drug synonyms for each drug
-      DrugSynonymsformatted: Drug synonyms without punctuation marks or spaces
+      synonymsformatted: Drug synonyms without punctuation marks or spaces
       canonical: Canonical formula/structure of each drug

 > **CODE:**

+>> **FOLDERS:**
+  generateDB: Every necessary script for running Drughelper function
+  notUsed: Other useful scripts for the creation of the project, but without direct use.
+  tempfuncts: Temporal functions to check punctual issues

->> **Scripts:**
+>> **SCRIPTS**
+  __generateDB folder:__
+  chemblTable.py: A python script in which a dataframe with Chembl synonyms was created
+  datosChembl.tsv: chemblTable exported to R
+  __notUsed folder:__
+  DrugHelper.R: raw function for the creation of the dataframe
+  PreprocessingDrugInformation.R: A script in which the first version of "SingleDrugSynonyms" table was created
+  __tempfuncts folder:__
   getCHEMBLID.R: A function which collects the ID from CHEMBL database
   getDrugBankID.R: A function which collects the ID from DrugBank database
+  main.R: script in which punctual issues are perform and temporal-function calling is done
+  formattingDrugName: A function which corrects a bad input for a drug name and returns the synonyms of the corrected name drug
+  __out of folders:__
+  drugHelperMain.R: Main script of the proyect where the dataframe is being builded
+  checkDrugSynonym: Main function of the proyect which the user will work with
+  formattingSynonymsTable: Function which create a new column with standarized synonyms
   getPubChemSynonyms.R: A function which collects all synonyms for each drug from PubChem database
-  PreprocessingDrugInformation.R: A script in which the first version of "SingleDrugSynonyms" table was created
   updateDrugsWithSynonyms.R: A script in which raw list of synonyms was included in the table
-  updateSingleDrugSynonymsTable.R: A script in which text from drug synonyms was processed and joined to the table